Positivity bounds on vector boson scattering at the LHC

-However, not every bottom-up EFT can have an ultra-violet (UV) completion.
+However, in order to admit an ultra-violet (UV) completion, QGC operator coefficients cannot take arbitrary values.
 Recently, a novel approach has been developed to set theoretical bounds on the Wilson coefficients of a generic EFT that can be UV completed.
 Going under the name of positivity bounds, this approach only requires a minimum set of assumptions, which are nothing but the cherished fundamental principles of quantum field theory such as unitarity, Lorentz invariance, locality, and causality/analyticity of scattering amplitudes.
-Using the dispersion relation of the amplitude and the optical theorem, Ref.~\cite{Adams:2006sv} established a positivity bound in the forward scattering limit of 2-to-2 scattering.
+Using the dispersion relation of the amplitude and the optical theorem, Ref.~\cite{Adams:2006sv} established a positivity bound in the forward scattering limit of 2-to-2 scattering (see also \cite{Pham:1985cr, Pennington:1994kc, Ananthanarayan:1994hf, Comellas:1995hq, Dita:1998mh} for earlier discussions and applications in QCD).
 The bound can be computed completely within the low energy EFT and implies that a certain combination of Wilson coefficients must be positive.
-Moreover, thanks to the properties of the Legendre polynomials, an infinite series of non-forward $t$ derivative positivity bounds are derived ($t$ being the Mandelstam variable) \cite{deRham:2017avq, deRham:2017zjm}.
-These positivity bounds have been used to fruitfully constrain various gravity and particle physics theories (see, e.g., \cite{Bellazzini:2015cra, Cheung:2016yqr, Bellazzini:2016xrt, Cheung:2016wjt, Bonifacio:2016wcb, deRham:2017imi, deRham:2018qqo, Bonifacio:2018vzv, Bellazzini:2018paj}).
+Moreover, thanks to the properties of the partial wave expansion, an infinite series of non-forward $t$ derivative positivity bounds are derived ($t$ being the Mandelstam variable) \cite{deRham:2017avq, deRham:2017zjm} (see also \cite{Nicolis:2009qm, Vecchi:2007na, Manohar:2008tc, Bellazzini:2014waa} for earlier discussions on non-forward positivity bounds and \cite{Bellazzini:2016xrt} for earlier discussions on the forward positivity bound for particles with spin).
+These positivity bounds have been used to fruitfully constrain various gravity and particle physics theories (see, e.g., \cite{Bellazzini:2015cra, Cheung:2016yqr, Bellazzini:2016xrt, Cheung:2016wjt, Bellazzini:2017fep, Bonifacio:2016wcb, deRham:2017imi, Bellazzini:2017bkb, deRham:2018qqo, Bonifacio:2018vzv, Bellazzini:2018paj, Distler:2006if, Bellazzini:2019xts}).

 In this work, we apply this approach to the SMEFT formalism for VBS processes, and derive a whole new set of theoretical constraints on the VBS operators.
-While no bounds can be derived at $\mathcal{O}(\Lambda^{-2})$ \footnote{ Under certain model-dependent assumptions, this approach can have implications on Higgs operators at dimension-6 \cite{Falkowski:2012vh,Low:2009di}. }, we show that at $\mathcal{O}(\Lambda^{-4})$ certain sums of a linear combination of the dimension-8 QGC coefficients and a quadratic form of the dimension-6 coefficients must be positive.
+While no bounds can be derived at $\mathcal{O}(\Lambda^{-2})$ \footnote{ Under certain model-dependent assumptions, this approach can have implications on Higgs operators at dimension-6 \cite{Falkowski:2012vh,Low:2009di, Bellazzini:2014waa}. }, we show that at $\mathcal{O}(\Lambda^{-4})$ certain sums of a linear combination of the dimension-8 QGC coefficients and a quadratic form of the dimension-6 coefficients must be positive.
 Because the latter is always negative-definite, a number of positivity constraints can be inferred solely on QGC operators.

 These constraints have several features.
 First, based only on the most fundamental principles of quantum field theory, they are general and model-independent.
 In addition, they have strong impacts: the currently allowed parameter space spanned by 18 dimension-8 coefficients will be drastically reduced, by almost two orders of magnitude in volume.
 Finally, they constrain the possible directions in which SM deviations could occur, complementary to the experimental limits.
 By revealing the physically viable region in the 18-dimensional QGC parameter space, these constraints provide important guidance for future VBS studies.
 On the other hand, if the experiments observed a parameter region that violates the positivity bounds, it would be a very clear sign of violation of the cherished fundamental principles of modern physics.